Quantifying the Internal Validity of Weighted Estimands: Conclusion

 \section{Conclusion}

-In this paper, we studied the representativeness and internal validity of a class of weighted estimands, which includes the popular OLS, 2SLS, and TWFE estimands in additive linear models.
-We examined the conditions under which such estimands can be written as the average treatment effect over a subpopulation.
-When a given estimand can be shown to correspond to the average treatment effect for a large subset of the population of interest, we say its internal validity is high.
-In our main results, we derived the sharp upper bound on the size of that subpopulation under different assumptions on treatment effect heterogeneity, which offers a practical tool to quantify the internal validity of weighted estimands.
+In this paper, we studied the representativeness and internal validity of a class of weighted estimands that includes the popular OLS, 2SLS, and TWFE estimands in additive linear models.
+We examined the conditions under which such estimands can be written as the average treatment effect for a subpopulation.
+When a given estimand corresponds to the average treatment effect for a large subset of the population of interest, we say its internal validity is high.
+Our main results derive sharp upper bounds on the size of that subpopulation under different assumptions on treatment effect heterogeneity.
+These bounds provide a practical tool for quantifying the internal validity of weighted estimands.
+The resulting diagnostics are implemented in our companion Stata package \texttt{causalrep}.

 \bibsep{0pt}